-Over the last few weeks I’ve been writing about social media and how best assistants can use it for their professional lives.
-This week I want to look at how we can use our skills in this area to add value for our companies and mangers.
-I know a lot of business are still banning certain websites and it can be difficult to change the executive management’s mind when it comes to using social media at work but if your company is embracing all of the positive aspects of Twitter, LinkedIn, Facebook etc. then here are a few tips on how you can use the knowledge you have in an effective way at work.
+Over the last few weeks, I’ve been writing about social media and how best assistants can use it for their professional lives.
+This week I want to look at how we can use our skills in this area to add value to our organisation.
+I know some business are still banning certain websites and it can be difficult to change the executive management’s mind when it comes to using social media at work.
+But, if your company is embracing all of the positive aspects of Twitter, LinkedIn, Facebook etc. then here are a few tips on how you can use the knowledge you have effectively at work.

-If you are like me and enjoy writing and/or reading lots of blogs then you will have picked up an invaluable skill that can be easily adapted for business.
+If you are like me and enjoy writing and reading lots of blogs, then you will have picked up an invaluable skill that can be easily adapted for business.
 Does your company have a blog?
-If so ask if you could write something for it or alternatively if your manager contributes then draft a blog on their behalf.
+If so ask if you could write something for it or if your manager contributes then draft a blog on their behalf.

-If you enjoy Twitter and understand how to use hashtags, follow influential people and companies then this can be really helpful for your company.
-See if your manager is on Twitter and offer to set up an account for them and then manage their tweets and interaction.
-Additionally if you are in a small office you could monitor the company Twitter account and interact with clients.
-If you are running a team building event or get together you could create a hashtag for the event and ask everyone to follow it for updates and information as the event takes place.
+If you enjoy Twitter and understand how to use hashtags, follow influential people and companies, then this can be helpful for your company.
+See if your manager is on Twitter and if not, offer to set up an account for them and then manage their tweets and interaction.
+Additionally, if you are in a small office, you could monitor the company Twitter account and interact with clients.
+If you are running a team building event or get together, you could create a hashtag for the event and ask everyone to follow it for updates and information as the event takes place.

 Corporate Social Media

-Most of us are on Facebook and wouldn’t mix our use of that website with our professional life and I would totally agree on that point.
-However if you work for an organisation that has a Facebook page do offer to add content, manage and ‘like’ the page.
-If your privacy settings are stringent no one in your company will be able to see your personal profile.
+Most of us are on Facebook and wouldn’t mix our use of that website with our professional life, and I would agree on that point.
+However, if you work for an organisation that has a Facebook page offer to add content, manage and ‘like’ the page.
+If your privacy settings are stringent no one in your company will be able to see your what you write on your personal profile.

 Creative and illustrative value

-So lots of ways you can add value using your personally developed social media skills.
-As I’ve said before our roles as assistants has and will continue to diversify so if you have additional skills that are not normally considered to be part of our set this can only benefit you and your company.
+So there are lots of ways you can add value using your personally developed social media skills.
+As I’ve said before our roles as assistants have and will continue to diversify so if you have additional capabilities that are generally not considered to be part of our set this can only benefit you and your company.